 I explored 18 districts in Tokyo so far, but some have a more touristic interest than others to immerse yourself in the local culture.
 There are other districts I love, but for a first visit to Tokyo, I narrowed it down to the list below.
 Regarding Shibuya and Shinjuku, they are famous places to visit in Tokyo, but mostly for shopping, eating and going out.
-Please refer to the other sections of this article (viewpoints, parks, and where to eat) to find out about my recommendations for these districts of Tokyo.

 The mecca of all the otaku and gamers used to be my favourite district in Tokyo.
 I loved the neon lights and the energy the electrical town of Tokyo has.
 Although I think all first-timers in Tokyo should visit it, I got a bit disappointed recently, especially after spending 48 hours there to find a solution after smashing my laptop and realising it wasn’t what it used to be about shopping for electronics.